Addiction Studies (ADST)

 ADST 501.
 RELAPSE PREVENTION.
 2 Credits.

 Relapse is not a single event but a process that takes place over time.
-This class will investigate that process by examining the principles and procedures of relapse prevention therapy.
-It will also focus on the developmental model of recovery to explore major causes of relapse in each stage of recovery.
-Another major focus of this class will be to address client relationship with family, employment, education, spirituality, health concerns and legal needs.
+This course investigates that process by examining the principles and procedures of relapse prevention therapy.
+It also focuses on the developmental model of recovery to explore major causes of relapse in each stage of recovery.
+Another major focus is to address client relationship with family, employment, education, spirituality, health concerns, and legal needs.

 ADST 502.
 COUNSELING THEORIES FOR ADDICTION PROFESSIONALS.
 2 Credits.

-This course is intended to provide students with specific counseling theory information necessary to meet state requirements for Chemical Dependency Professional certification.
+Provides specific counseling theory information necessary to meet state requirements for certification as a Substance Use Disorder Professional.

 ADST 503.
 HIV/AIDS AND ADDICTION TREATMENT.
 2 Credits.